pyconca/pycon-2015/README.md

     $ sudo -i npm install -g less

 Obtain a copy of private.yml and put it in `deploy/vars`.
-Obtain a copy of private.yml and put it in `deploy/vars`.

 ### Deploying to Stage or Prod